maatheusgouveia/posterr/README.md

     - In browser notification when some user reposts your content or starts to follow your account.

     - Use typescript for type support and get errors faster as typescript validates code on transpilation.
 It should make code management easier and improve team productivity.

+    - Instead of making multiple calls in the api, I believe that posts and comments could already come in the same call following the sequelize pattern.
+I should use a limit and bring other comments on demand as the user request it.

+    {
+    	id: '',
+    	content: '',
+    	author: '',
+    	comments: [],
+    	...
+    }